 From the smallest dent to large holes of a foot or more, there are several ways to fix surface defects on your walls.
-Since World War II, drywall (also known as wallboard or gypsum board) is the material most commonly used for interior walls.
+Drywall (also known as wallboard or gypsum board) is the material most commonly used for interior walls.
 It is also easier for the average homeowner to patch and repair drywall and it is quicker to install than plaster.

 Use this checklist when you go to the store and purchase your items.

 Clean off loose edges.
 Sand the depression to roughen its surface.
 Dip a joint knife into the compound sideways and load about half the blade width.
 Pull the knife across the dented area with a slow smooth stroke.
 Position the knife at a 90-degree angle and pull across again to remove excess compound.
 If the patch shrinks as it dries, apply a second coat.

 To blend in the repair with its surroundings, sand it very lightly - or smooth it out by wiping with a dampened sponge.

 Joint compounds, being relatively porous, must be primed before you paint them.
 Some paints also serve as primers.

 Begin by carefully pulling away the loose tape.
 Use a sharp knife at edges or you may pull off material from either side as well.

 Apply compound to the wall, position the new tape, then smooth out any bubbles with light, vertical knife strokes.